 The MSMS Academic Calendar, published in this handbook, clearly indicates the dates during which semester exams will be given.
-Although exemptions from final exams are discouraged, a teacher may elect to count a student performance or research project presentation (given during the scheduled exam period) in lieu of a final written examination.
+A teacher may elect to count a student performance or research project presentation (given during the scheduled exam period) in lieu of a final written examination.
 Intent to do so will be noted on the course syllabus provided to students at the beginning of the course.